jucosie/snakemake-pgx/README.md

 ### Prerequisites

 We have tried to include all the tools necessary for the pipeline to work as wrappers, or via Conda envirotnments.
 Even so, it is necessary to install locally:
 * [GATK4 (2.1.0)](https://github.com/broadinstitute/gatk).
 GATK4 requires Java 8 to run.
-The path to the gatk wrapper script must be in the user's ``PATH`` variable.
+The path to the GATK wrapper script must be in the user's ``PATH`` variable.
 * [Picard](https://github.com/broadinstitute/picard/releases).
 The path to the ``.jar`` file has to be specified in the configuration file.

-In addition, the user needs to download the following reference files and indicate their path in the configuration file.:
+In addition, the user needs to download the following reference files and indicate their path in the configuration file:
 * BWA index of the human genome (GRCh38).
 * Fasta sequence of the human genome (GRCh38), accompanied by the ``.dict`` and``.fai`` files.
 * ``1000G_omni2.5.hg38.vcf.gz``